-- (1) A health care provider shall collect a second specimen between 7 and 16 days of age. - (2) The parent or legal guardian shall arrange for the collection and submission of the appropriate second specimen through an institution, health care provider, or local health department. - (3) If the health care provider obtains a newborn's first specimen prior to 24 hours of age, the second specimen must be collected by 14 days of age. - (4) If the newborn is to be hospitalized beyond the seventh day of life, the institution must arrange for the collection and submission of the appropriate second specimen.
+A second specimen shall be collected between 7 and 16 days of age.

+- (1) The parent or legal guardian shall arrange for the collection and submission of the appropriate second specimen through an institution, medical home/practitioner, or local health department. - (2) If the newborn's first specimen was obtained prior to 24 hours of age, the second specimen shall be collected by fourteen days of age. - (3) If the newborn is hospitalized beyond the seventh day of life, the institution shall arrange for the collection and submission of the appropriate second specimen.